-The Swedish or Ling system of gymnastics is exclusively used.
+The Swedish and German system of gymnastics is used.
 The system is based upon strictly scientific principles, and has been perfected by long years of most careful study and experiment.
-In all the foremost educational institutions throughout Europe and at the North it is rapidly taking the place of all other systems of physical training, and it has the enthusiastic approval of eminent physicians all over the world.
 The exercises are intended to develop beauty of form and to produce health and strength and grace of body, and when persistently practiced they bring about these results in a wonderful degree.
 The department is provided with a gymnasium, including the most important apparatus required by the Swedish system.